Zetelep/login-register-springboot/README.md

 * Java Mail Sender (for next feature)

 ## To Do Next
-* Adding Email Verification(with token) using Java Mail Token
+* Adding Email Verification(with token) using Java Mail Sender
 * Adding simple UI using Thymeleaf